navariltd/cams-biometric/README.md

 ```

 Replace `{branch-name}` with the desired branch name from the repository.
-Ensure compatibility with your installed versions of Frappe and ERPNext.
+Ensure compatibility with your installed versions of Frappe, ERPNext and Frappe HR.

-4. Install the navari_cams_biometric app on your site by running:
+5. Install the navari_cams_biometric app on your site by running:

 ```sh